5 Common Misconceptions about Treating Sprained Ankles

 #1: Icing the Ankle

 “Icing” is part of the R.I.C.E recovery plan encompassing rest, ice, compression, and elevation.
-For many years, this has been touted as the surest way of treating sprained ankles.
+This has been touted for many years as the surest way of treating sprained ankles.

 While the other aspects of the framework are still effective in dealing with sprained ankles, some medical doctors now question resting and icing the ankle.

-According to Gabe Mirkin, the author of the book titled The Sports Medicine Book where the R.I.C.E framework was first introduced, icing right after a sprain helped cool the injury and prevent swelling.
+According to Gabe Mirkin, the author of The Sports Medicine Book, where the R.I.C.E framework was first introduced, icing right after a sprain helped cool the injury and prevent swelling.

 However, he was forced to change his recommendation after reviewing research that showed icing sprained ankle further damages the ligaments by shutting off blood supply to the area.
 The blood is needed to help the tissue cells heal.

 Essentially, icing doesn’t increase the healing but delays it.
-Mirkin, together with other medical doctors, now recommends skipping the icing part altogether unless the pain is unbearable.
+Mirkin and other medical doctors now recommend skipping the icing part altogether unless the pain is unbearable.
 Even if you decide to use it, you should keep in mind that it becomes ineffective 24 hours after injury.

 Read More: How to Prevent Ankle Pain Before Snowshoeing